Terrastories/terrastories/documentation/SETUP.md

 Setup instructions for Docker: https://docs.docker.com/engine/install/

 * On Linux, users should run all docker commands with `sudo` or check the [official documentation](https://docs.docker.com/install/linux/linux-postinstall/) to manage Docker as a non-root user.
 * On Windows, Docker should install WSL-2 (Windows Subsystem for Linux 2) through which you should set up Terrastories.
+However, it is possible that you may need to configure some additional settings for Terrastories to properly work on Windows.

 ## Setup the application
 1. Create a fork of the Terrastories/terrastories repository.
 Now clone the repository locally to your computer.